SunStarSys/www/content/essays/devops.md

 The big idea behind the "movement" is not giving developers more rope; it's about ensuring better lines of communications between the developers and the sysadmins in the enterprise.
-Much of this is not new, in fact its a rehash of the "agile" movement within traditional supply chains during the 80s.
+Much of this is not new, in fact its a rehash of the "agile" movement within traditional industrial supply chains during the 80s.
 Kanban boards are just the latest wave.

+Constraint management is key to the process.
+By first identifying any and all bottlenecks in the system, you can refocus your efforts on optimizing those resources to perform to maximum effect.
+Optimizations beyond those areas are almost always not worth the bother- the workflow will still be constrained by those resources.